-- 2. Council interviews and selects a Human Resources consultant. - current indication are that the consultants' fee is below \$50,000 without legal and related cost and therefore a tender process is not required. - 3.
-Council appoints a committee to oversee the project. - a committee of 4 councillors, the consultant and the internal staff member; - □ terms of reference will need to be established;
+- 2. Council interviews and selects a Human Resources consultant. - current indications are that the consultants' fee is below \$50,000 without legal and related costs and therefore a tender process is not required. - 3.
+Council appoints a committee to oversee the project. - a committee comprising the Mayor and 7 Councillors; - terms of reference will need to be established;

-These terms of reference could include to oversee the recruitment process, conduct interviews and to present to the Council potential candidates for the selection of the Chief Executive Officer.

-milestones and reporting frequency to the council need to be identified.
+These terms of reference could include to oversee the recruitment process, conduct interviews and to present to the Council potential candidates for the selection of the Chief Executive Officer. milestones and reporting frequency to the Council need to be identified.